 However good you are at your job; chances are at some point or another you’ll make a mistake.
 It’s just human nature – after all, nobody’s perfect.
 But when you do slip up, you may have to deal with criticism from your employer, clients, co-workers or even your friends and family.

-Everyone will face criticism at some point.
+Everyone will face criticism at some point, whether it’s constructive criticism or not.
 The important thing is how you react to it and whether you can use it to learn and improve yourself, both at work and in your personal life.

 If you react negatively, it could put you under additional stress.
 So, instead of taking things personally and becoming defensive, here the experts at CABA, have provided a few suggestions to help you deal with criticism more positively:

 If you tend to lose your cool when faced with criticism, it can affect your ability to listen and understand what’s being said.
 So, do whatever you can to stay as calm as possible.
 Take a few deep breaths to try to slow down your breathing, and don’t rush to respond – take a long pause or count to 5 in your head before you say anything.
 Make sure you use that time to think through what has been said so you can think what the appropriate response should be.